Introduction to the buildsystem¶

 C:\GODOT> DIR BIN/ godot.windows.tools.64.exe

-Just copy that binary to wherever you like, as it self-contains the project manager, editor and all means to execute the game.
+Just copy that binary to wherever you like, as it contains the project manager, editor and all means to execute the game.
 However, it lacks the data to export it to the different platforms.
-For that the export templates are needed (which can be either downloaded from godotengine.org <http://godotengine.org>, or you can build them yourself).
+For that the export templates are needed (which can be either downloaded from godotengine.org, or you can build them yourself).

-Aside from that, there are a few standard options that can be set in all build targets, and will be explained as follows.
+Aside from that, there are a few standard options that can be set in all build targets, and which will be explained below.

-Tools are enabled by default in al PC targets (Linux, Windows, OSX), disabled for everything else.
+Tools are enabled by default in all PC targets (Linux, Windows, macOS), disabled for everything else.
 Disabling tools produces a binary that can run projects but that does not include the editor or the project manager.

 scons platform=<platform> tools=yes/no